Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ![](Images/Showcase_3.png)

 I've ordered the long board to fit it initially in a regular camera shell.
 It can be broken at the "neck" to fit a shorter shell.
-Important reminder: there are no shell mods allowing selfies, the regular camera only shell has a rotating head.
+Important reminder: there are no shell mods allowing selfies, the regular camera shell only has a rotating head.

 ![](Images/Showcase_1.png)

 **Some notes:**
 - I've ordered the signal inverter in the wrong package on Aliexpess (package SC−74A, it was referenced as SC-88A but it was not).
-It barely fits on the original traces, and it was quite a pain to solder correctly on the traces.
-But as long as the chip marking begins by V6, pinout is the same.
+It barely fits on the original traces, and it was quite a pain to solder correctly on the traces but it works.
+As long as the chip marking begins by V6, pinout is the same.
 - Using a 22 pf capacitor for C10 as recommended in the original repo led to graphical glitches on my side.
 As I know that this very particular cap is crucial for FRAM stability, I've tried doubling or dividing the value by two (and changing the FRAM brand, I thought it was the culprit but in fact not).
 Doubling to 44 pf with two 22 pf in parallel fixes the graphical glitches.
 So I recommend using a single 39 pf instead of a 22 pf for C10 (44 pf does not exist).
 - I've soldered C16 in place even if it is not required as I used a new voltage regulator.
 Just in case.
 - I've used old new stock Panasonic MA784 Schottky diode because I bough some for no reason years ago.